-The University Operating Board is responsible for overseeing and managing the implementation of approved strategies, plans, policies and procedures in support of Vision 2020.
+The University Operating Board is responsible for overseeing and managing the implementation of approved strategies, plans, policies and procedures in support of the University's end goals.

 2. Academic Council

 Academic Council approves regulations for the admission of students to the University for Taught Courses of study.